StudioDeTelevision/weos/README.md

 ## About "we os"
 Webos designed to let you quickly create your apps, or import existing ones.
+You may use standard javascript + html5 or ES2015

 ## About the repo
 This repo is used for issues and wiki